nreusch/BChecks/README.md

+Added a DEFAULT_checks folder with generically useful checks that I'm always running.

 # BChecks

 BChecks for Burp Suite Professional and Burp Suite Enterprise Edition, developed by PortSwigger and the community with 🧡